 Opt out testing for blood borne viruses in emergency departments – a flagship initiative

 The emergency department opt out testing programme aims to deliver a significant increase in testing for HIV, hepatitis B and hepatitis C in parts of England with the highest prevalence rates of HIV.
 It will play a significant part in the government’s ambition to end HIV transmission by 2030.
+The first 100 days report describes the progress, challenges, results and learnings from the first 100 days of the programme.
 This video provides a short explanation of the initiative, including what it means for people living with HIV and their communities.

 Case study: A routine blood test not only changed Anne’s life, but saved it